jaredLunde/react-hook/packages/mouse-position/README.md

 # @react-hook/mouse-position
-A React hook container for tracking the position of the mouse as it moves around an element.
+A React hook for tracking the position of the mouse as it moves around an element.

 ## Installation
 `yarn add @react-hook/mouse-position`